 Students nominated for this award must…

 A list of students who have applied for graduation and who have achieved the required G.P.A. is posted on Blackboard under the “Faculty/Staff” tab in the “Mission and Heritage Resources” shell.
 Once in the shell, click on “Projects” among the menu choices and then open the folder called “Fr.
-Aquinas Award May 2013”
+Aquinas Award”

 After nominations are received, the students will be invited to complete an application form and brief essay and then may be invited to participate in an interview with the Mission Recognition and Awards Committee of the Mission and Heritage Council, which is composed of Lewis University faculty and staff.